CISecurity/CCPA-Docs/docs/Configuration Guide.md

 If using a configuration XML file for the assessment, be sure to use the "local" session type.

+Note that CIS Kubernetes versions 1.6.1 and higher have introduced profile levels specific to Master and Work Nodes.
+Please use the profile that is representative of your configuration.

 **Example methods for executing a Kubernetes assessment**

-Execute an assessment on command line on local machine where Kubernetes exists using interactive mode, following prompts for benchmark and profile selection:
+Execute an assessment on command line on local machine where Kubernetes exists using interactive mode:

-	> Assessor-CLI.bat -i
+	> ./Assessor-CLI.sh -i

-Execute an assessment on command line on local machine where Kubernetes exists using the relative path to the benchmark file, automatically selecting the first profile:
+Execute an assessment on command line on local machine where Kubernetes exists using the relative path to the benchmark file, selecting a specific profile by name:

-	> Assessor-CLI.bat -b benchmarks\CIS_Kubernetes_Benchmark_v1.5.1-xccdf.xml
+	> ./Assessor-CLI.sh -b benchmarks/CIS_Kubernetes_Benchmark_v1.6.1-xccdf.xml

 Execute an assessment on command line on local machine where Kubernetes exists using information found in a saved configuration XML file.
 See sample configuration file below:

-	> Assessor-CLI.bat -cfg C:\CIS\kubernetes_assessment-configuration.xml
+	> ./Assessor-CLI.sh -cfg /CIS/kubernetes_assessment-configuration.xml

 Sample configuration file HTML report generation::

 	<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 	<configuration xmlns="http://cisecurity.org/ccpa/config">
-    <starting_dir>C:\CIS\CIS-CAT_Software\Assessor\Assessor-CLI</starting_dir>
+    <starting_dir>/CIS/CIS-CAT_Software/Assessor/Assessor-CLI</starting_dir>
     <vulnerability_definitions download="false"/>
     <sessions test="false">
         <session id="Kube1">